Tom56377/ReLeaf/src/README.txt

 Once the program is running you can use the program by asking the bot questions, simply just say anything that comes to mind particularly things related to mental health.
-Hopefully the bot will reply with relevent responses that offer relief or clarity.
+Hopefully the bot will reply with relevant responses that offer relief or clarity.